PabloMazurkiewicz/React-Snuggs/README.md

 - Category Page
   - a page showing all the selected category's products.
 - Contact Us Page
-  - a form page to contact the business
+  - a form page to contact the business.
 - Return Policy Page
   - a page for the policy of returing the product(s) bought.
 - Our Story Page